sajohnstone/sql-ingestion/README.md

 # sql-ingestion
-How to ingest data from SQL server into Databricks.
-This repo will look at a few methods of getting six million rows of data from SQL server into Databricks.
-I'm using Azure SQL for ease but any SQL, Postgre, MySQL should work along the sames lines.
-The methods I will be using are:-
+This repository explores various methods for ingesting six million rows of data from SQL Server into Databricks.
+While the example uses Azure SQL for convenience, these approaches can be applied to other databases like PostgreSQL or MySQL.
+The methods covered include:

- - CDC: Using CDC on Data Factory and letting DBX pull data from that stream
+ - CDC (Change Data Capture): Leveraging CDC in Azure Data Factory to stream incremental changes into Databricks.
- - Streaming: Using streaming to get data into to DBX
+ - Streaming: Using a streaming approach to continuously ingest data into Databricks.
- - MERGE INTO: Using MERGE into and the JDBC driver (note this is not recommended at scale)
+ - MERGE INTO: Utilizing the MERGE INTO command with the JDBC driver (note: not recommended for large-scale operations).
+ - Snapshotting: Performing a full snapshot of data for a specific day (partitioned).

+Each method provides different trade-offs in terms of scalability, performance, and use case suitability.

 ## CDC